-know th an I let the school hat I am concerned my child's progress ool?
+How can I let the school know that I am concerned about my child's progress in school?
 If you have concerns about your child's progress you could speak to your child's class teacher.
 You can also speak to the SENDco.
-The Head teacher can be contacted if you have concerns about how your child's SEND is being managed. know if ill school let me f they have any ns about my child's g in school?
+The Head teacher can be contacted if you have concerns about how your child's SEND is being managed.
+How will school let me know if they have any concerns about my child's learning in school?
 Where there are concerns about your child's progress or learning, the teacher may raise this with the SENDco.
 The school has termly pupil progress meetings to monitor the progress of all pupils.
 If there are further concerns about your child's learning, the school will discuss this with you: Any concerns you may have.
 To plan any additional support your child may receive.
 To discuss with you any referrals to outside professionals to support your child's learning.
 How we could work together, to support your child at home/school.